 Female employees who have given birth can take both maternity and parental leave, but only one period of time for each type of leave.
 If they also want to take parental leave, they must do so in one block of continuous time that is not interspersed with periods of work.

 The total duration of maternity and parental leaves combined cannot exceed 52 weeks.

 If the child is hospitalized shortly after birth or adoption, the maternity or parental leave can be interrupted.

 The period within which the employee can take the maternity or parental leave will be extended by the number of weeks during which the child is hospitalized.
 However, regardless of the duration of the hospitalization, maternity leave must end no more than 52 weeks after the date of delivery and parental leave must end no later than 104 weeks after the day on which the child is born or comes into the employee's actual care.

-It is also possible for an employee to interrupt their parental leave in order to take compassionate care leave, sick leave, work-related illness and injury leave, or reservist leave (except for the purposes of annual training).
+It is also possible for an employee to interrupt their parental leave in order to take compassionate care leave, leave related to critical illness of a child, leave related to death or disappearance of a child, sick leave, work-related illness and injury leave, or reservist leave (except for the purposes of annual training).
 Parental leave is to resume immediately after the other leave ends, but cannot extend beyond 104 weeks after the day on which the child is born or comes into the employee's care.